AP Interview: China signals shift but no let-up in Xinjiang

 They brought two graduates of vocational training centers and two other workers, and showed video interviews with others.
 All extolled the opportunities given to them.
 None said they were forced to do anything.

-Xinjiang officials have not allowed journalists for foreign news media to report freely in the region, outside of visits that they arrange.
+Xinjiang authorities have not allowed journalists for foreign news media to report freely in the region, allowing access only on controlled visits that they arrange.

 Elijan Anayat, a spokesperson for the Xinjiang government and an ethnic Uighur (pronounced WEE-gur), said that reports of forced sterilization to limit Uighur population growth was sheer fabrication by anti-Chinese forces.